 While using their music, you need to give credit to the original creator (Kevin MacLeod) in your video description.
 However, if don’t like the idea of attribution, you can purchase the license which starts from $30 apiece.

 You can write the below sentence in your video description.

 Licensed under Creative Commons: By Attribution 3.0

-Here, you need to replace the title with the music title.
+Ensure to replace the title with the music title you are using.
 You can check out their FAQ page for more details.

 It is a community music remixing site having remixes and samples, licensed under Creative Commons.
-You are free to download music from this site.
+You can freely download music from this site for your projects.

-It allows you to listen to music, create mashups and much more.
+CCMixter allows you to listen to music, create mashups, and much more.
 However, some songs might have restrictions, depending on their specific licenses.

-As they have not specified how to give credits.
-So, I’ll share my experience.
+As they have not specified any credit rule, so, I’ll share my experience.

-If you are using their music, you can either give credit in your video description or you can give credit in the outro of your video.
+When using their music, you can give credit either in your video description or in the outro.

 You should give credit in such a manner that your audience can easily find the credits.